-The Contract department reviews the Scorecard for compliance with performance measures on a monthly basis.
-If non-compliance results in the request for a Corrective Action Plan (CAP) or Performance Improvement Plan (PIP), NSPs are asked to submit their plans to their contract specialist within two weeks of the request.
+If contract non-compliance results in the request for a Corrective Action Plan (CAP) or Performance Improvement Plan (PIP), NSPs are asked to submit an Action Plan to address the identified issue. .
 CAPs and PIPs are submitted to the appropriate CFBHN staff for review and approval.
-The Contracts department monitors ongoing performance for improvement and potential closure of the PIP/CAP.
 At the end of the fiscal year, if DCF does not to issue a CAP to CFBHN for unmet measures, CFBHN does not issue final CAPs to NSPs.